 Significance of Cash Flow Statements

 For Texas Roadhouse, this amounted to $46.7 million in 2012.
-The fact that CAPEX was nearly double this amount demonstrates that it is a growth firm.
-Yet there was little worry about its financial health because it had minimal long-term debt (other than capital leases) and generated an impressive $146 million in operating cash flow for the year to easily cover CAPEX and $29.4 million in stock buybacks for the year (cash flow from financing activity).
+The fact that CapEx was nearly double this amount demonstrates that it is a growth firm.
+But there was little worry about its financial health because it had minimal long-term debt (other than capital leases) and generated an impressive $146 million in operating cash flow for the year to easily cover CapEx and $29.4 million in stock buybacks for the year (cash flow from financing activity).